slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On surrendering

-*'It only hurts when you don't have time to prepare for the fall' -- Tony Hawk*
+*'It only hurts when you don't have time to prepare for the fall' -- Tony Hawk (skater)*

 Use this opportunity to re-create yourself.
 In order to come back you have to go away.
 If you didnt quit anything you woud be still playing with toddlers.
+Sometimes good things fall apart so better things can fall together.
+Every story has an end, but in life every end is just a new beginning.

 > *'Surrender conceals great power: lulling the enemy into complacency, it give you time to recoup, time to undermine, time for revenge.'*

 > *'Use the surrender tactic: transform weakness into power.'
 'Re-create yourself.' -- Robert Greene (22nd and 25th law of power)*

-> *'The greatest revenge is success.' -- Frank Sinatra*

 > *'Close some doors today.
 Not because of pride, incapacity or arrogance, but simply because they lead you nowhere.' -- Paul Coelho*

+> *'Once the game is over, the king and the pawn go back in the same box.' -- Italian proverb*

+> *'The greatest revenge is success.' -- Frank Sinatra*

 <!--
 > *'Waiting is painful.
 Forgetting is painful.
-But not knowing which to do is the worst kind of suffering.' -- Paulo Coelho*
+But not knowing which to do is the worst kind of suffering.' -- Paulo Coelho* -->

-when do you decide how to quit something else? quit or grit? woop wish / outcome / obstacle / plan

-Sometimes good things fall apart so better things can fall together.
-Every story has an end, but in life every end is just a new beginning.
--->